aws-samples/karpenter-blueprints/blueprints/overprovision/README.md

 ## Requirements

 * A Kubernetes cluster with Karpenter installed.
 You can use the blueprint we've used to test this pattern at the `cluster` folder in the root of this repository.
-* A `default` Karpenter provisioner as that's the one we'll use in this blueprint.
-You did this already in the ["Deploy a Karpenter Default Provisioner"](../../README.md) section from this repository.
+* A `default` Karpenter `NodePool` as that's the one we'll use in this blueprint.
+You did this already in the ["Deploy a Karpenter Default EC2NodeClass and NodePool"](../../README.md) section from this repository.

 ## Deploy
 Let's start by deploying the "dummy" workload: